junxit/us-congress-code/title-16/chapter-1/sec-460mmm-4.md

   - **(3)** the operation of the mineral leasing, mineral materials, and geothermal leasing laws, and all amendments thereto.
 - **(d)** *Off-highway vehicle use*
   - **(1)** *In general* Except as provided in paragraph (2), use of motorized vehicles in the Conservation Area—
-    - **(A)** before the effective date of a management plan under subsection (h) of this section, shall be allowed only on roads and trails designated for use of motor vehicles in the management plan that applies on October 24, 2000, to the public lands in the Conservation Area; and
+    - **(A)** before the effective date of a management plan under subsection (h), shall be allowed only on roads and trails designated for use of motor vehicles in the management plan that applies on October 24, 2000, to the public lands in the Conservation Area; and
-    - **(B)** after the effective date of a management plan under subsection (h) of this section, shall be allowed only on roads and trails designated for use of motor vehicles in that management plan.
+    - **(B)** after the effective date of a management plan under subsection (h), shall be allowed only on roads and trails designated for use of motor vehicles in that management plan.
   - **(2)** *Administrative and emergency response use* Paragraph (1) shall not limit the use of motor vehicles in the Conservation Area as needed for administrative purposes or to respond to an emergency.
 - **(e)** *Wilderness* Subject to valid existing rights, lands designated as wilderness by this subchapter shall be managed by the Secretary, as appropriate, in accordance with the Wilderness Act (16 U.S.C.
 1131 et seq.) and this subchapter, except that, with respect to any wilderness areas designated by this subchapter, any reference in the Wilderness Act to the effective date of the Wilderness Act shall be deemed to be a reference to October 24, 2000.
 - **(f)** *Hunting, trapping, and fishing*